The guidance

 Carrying out an impact assessment

-Feedback from the consultation will be used to prepare a final version of the guidance which will be published ahead of the duty’s full implementation in April next year.
+Consumer Scotland has consulted on all the guidance documents.
+Feedback from the consultation has been used to prepare a final version of the guidance ahead of the duty’s full implementation in April this year.